C-Harshul/Insta-API/README.md

 <h3>How to run the server locally</h3>

-- Run `git clone https://github.com/C-Harshul/CSV-upload.git` on your terminal
+- Run `https://github.com/C-Harshul/Insta-API.git` on your terminal

 - Go to the terminal and run `go run main.go`